Sikh art: Historiography

 Very few literary works exists documenting the history of Sikh art.
 Many Indian art historians have a cautious or even a caustic opinion of painting of the Punjab.
+Ananda Coomaraswamy once claimed that Sikh painting was "decadent" in comparison to Mughal and Rajput painting.
+However, recently Sikh art is being studied in its own terms with more sophisication, by understanding contexts and frameworks.
 According to Amélie Couvrat Desvergnes, the lives of the painters who were active in Amritsar and Lahore during the 19th century are shrouded in mystery and unknown due to the lack of records and signed pieces, causing their biographies and productions to not be well-documented.
+W. G. Archer in 1966 and F. S. Aijazuddin in 1979 conducted research on Western artwork relating to Sikhs and the intoduction of photography.
+Professor B. N. Goswami uncovered the lives and works of the artists Kehar Singh, Kapur Singh, Kishan Singh, and Bishan Singh in his work Piety and Splendour.
+According to Bob van der Linden, a concerted interest in Sikh art amongst scholars worldwide only began after the Khalsa tricentenrary celebration in 1999.